AmitShomrat/Patent-Based-Q-A-Using-RAG-and-Multimodal-LLMs/Task.md

 Build a Python-based pipeline that analyzes a real-world patent document (including both text and images) and answers questions using Retrieval-Augmented Generation (RAG) powered by **LLaVA** and **LLaMA** via **Ollama**.

 ---
-Expand
-message.txt
-10 KB
-﻿
-# ✅ Programming Assignment: Patent-Based Q&A Using RAG and Multimodal LLMs

-## 🎯 Objective
-Build a Python-based pipeline that analyzes a real-world patent document (including both text and images) and answers questions using Retrieval-Augmented Generation (RAG) powered by **LLaVA** and **LLaMA** via **Ollama**.

----

 ## 📥 Input: Patent Document
 Manually download a patent PDF from [Google Patents](https://patents.google.com/).